Skip to main content Skip to footer

 5. Bitbucket

 Bitbucket is a versatile Git-based code hosting and collaboration platform developed by Atlassian, offering robust features for version control, continuous integration, and project management.
-It provides deep integration with other Atlassian tools and supports both Git and Mercurial version control systems, making it a popular choice for software development teams.
+It provides deep integration with other Atlassian tools and supports Git-based version control, making it a popular choice for software development teams.

 Key features of Bitbucket